matthew-brett/learn-pages/week4_session2.md

 ### Reading and homework for next week

-You should have received a pull request into your upstream repository.
+You should (on Thursday) have received a pull request into your upstream repository.
 Please check there for the homework.

 If you do not see a pull request, please email [Matthew](mailto:matthew.brett@gmail.com).